Hasta la muerte todo es vida

 In keeping with his art and science fascination, Scott earned his AB at Harvard University, with a concentration in Literature and a (very unofficial) secondary focus in Primate Anthropology.
 He received his MA from The Writing Seminars (Fiction) at Johns Hopkins University.

-When he’s not at his desk, Scott keeps bees and grows apples, pears, plums, and figs at Lazy Dog Farm, his century-old family farm in Sonoma County, CA.
+Scott serves on the board of 826 Valencia.
+When he’s not at his desk, he keeps bees and grows apples, pears, plums, and figs at Lazy Dog Farm, his century-old family farm in Sonoma County, CA.

 Served as an interpreter for the US Department of Justice, specializing in political asylum cases, and has translated multiple works of the Spanish poet and playwright Federico García Lorca into English